Sitecore/developer-portal/data/markdown/pages/downloads/Sitecore_Embeddable_Forms/index.md

 ---
-title: "Sitecore Embeddable Forms"
+title: 'Sitecore Embeddable Forms'
-description: "Sitecore Embeddable Forms Framework (EFF) allow forms to be displayed on any website page, including websites that are not Sitecore applications.
-They are isolated and unobtrusive; hence they cannot hurt any other functionality or style of the page where they are embedded."
+description: 'Sitecore Embeddable Forms Framework (EFF) allow forms to be displayed on any website page, including websites that are not Sitecore applications.
+They are isolated and unobtrusive; hence they cannot hurt any other functionality or style of the page where they are embedded.'
 origin: https://dev.sitecore.net/Downloads/Sitecore_Embeddable_Forms.aspx
 ---